 Context is King

-You wrote those words in a particular context.
-You were speaking to a particular friend at a particular point in her life, a friend who had decision to make and was making it badly.
+You wrote those words in a particular context, speaking to a friend who was about to make a terrible decision.
 You meant, “I want you to reconsider the foolish way you have been thinking and come to a different conclusion.”
 You used a common expression of our day (though it may no longer be in use 100s of years from now) in a specific context to a specific person warning of a specific course of action.

 Riffing off a phrase is bad methodology.
-And I’ve tried to exaggerate the methodology to make the point.
-Yet, examples of this methodology are legion.
+Even though I exaggerated to make the point, examples of this methodology are legion.

-When Paul says in Colossians 3:2 “set your minds on the things that are above” or in Ephesians 4 “put off your old self” — we treat that like “think twice” and we build a religious discipline around it.
+When Paul writes “set your minds on the things that are above (Colossians 3:2)” or “put off your old self (Ephesians 4),” we build a religious discipline around it, like “think twice.”

 Context matters.
 Application and exhortation sections of the Bible have a context just as much as didactic sections.
-We have to be willing to let the biblical authors set their own agenda.
+We must let the biblical authors set their own agenda.

-It’s tempting to lift exhortation sections out of context because they appear to stand alone.
-They tend to be shorter and move quickly from one idea to the next, so we tend to treat them like isolated musical notes, missing the beautiful melody they play when connected by context and a line of thought.
+It’s tempting to lift exhortation sections out of context because they appear to standalone.
+They are usually shorter and dash from one idea to the next.
+We treat them like isolated musical notes, missing the beautiful melody they play when connected by context and a line of thought.